-Diesel fuel leaks can lead to fire.
-Do not operate the generator set if operation causes fuel to leak.
+Fuel leaks can lead to fire.
+Repair leaks immediately.
+Do not run the generator set if it causes fuel to leak.

 - 1. Check for leaks at the hose, tube, and pipe fittings in the fuel supply system while the generator set is running and while it is stopped. - 2.
 Check flexible fuel hoses sections for cuts, cracks, abrasions, and loose hose clamps. - 3.
 Make sure the fuel line does not rub against other parts of the vehicle or generator set. - 4.
-Replace worn or damaged fuel line parts before leaks occur.
+Replace worn or damaged fuel line parts before leaks occur. - 5.
+If an LPG generator set and gas odor is detected, close the LPG container shutoff valve and have the generator set serviced.